Human Rights Committee - 126th session - July 2019

 NGO informal briefings for each State under review at this session will be organised by the CCPR-Centre in agreement with the Human Rights Committee's Secretariat.
 The NGO informal briefings follow the format of Q&A: Committee members will ask questions to participating NGOs.

-The NGO informal briefings will take place at Palais Wilson at Room RS-181.
-The schedule will be available soon at this webpage.
+The NGO informal briefings will take place at Palais Wilson at Room RS-181 at 14:00 according to the following schedule:

 Register here to participate at the NGO briefings.

 Guidelines for NGO participation at the Committee's reporting process

 The Centre for Civil and Political Rights has released these Guidelines on the Reporting Process to the UN Human Rights Committee in English, French, Spanish, Arabic and Russian.